Stars1233/binaryninja-api/docs/guide/warp.md

 ## Networked Functionality

-WARP for Binary Ninja provides the ability to lazily pull data (functions, types) from a WARP server, by default, networked functionality is disabled, as it requires sending the functions platform (`windows-x86`) and GUID (`2f893a32-8592-54e2-8052-207603976686`) which can be considered sensitive information, see [Connecting](#connecting) to learn how to enable this functionality.
+WARP for Binary Ninja provides the ability to lazily pull data (functions, types) from a WARP server.
+By default, networked functionality is disabled since it requires sending the functions platform (`windows-x86`) and GUID (`2f893a32-8592-54e2-8052-207603976686`) which can be considered sensitive information.
+See [Connecting](#connecting) to learn how to enable this functionality.

 ### Connecting